viamrobotics/docs/docs/how-tos/control-motor.md

 {{< /expand >}}

 ## Next steps

-This concludes our guided path for getting to know the Viam platform.

 To learn more about the Viam platform, dive into the [How-to Guides](/how-tos/) which provide instructions for common tasks and workflows, check out [Tutorials](/tutorials/) for projects, or learn more in the [Platform Reference](/platform/) documentation: